opf/openproject/docs/installation-and-operations/misc/time-entries-corrupted-by-10-4/README.md

 ## 3. Cleanup

-The database containing the backup data can be removed once the script has finished (again, **ensure to reference the auxillary database for the drop command**):
+The database containing the backup data can be removed once the script has finished (again, **ensure to reference the auxiliary database for the drop command**):

 ```bash
 $ psql "postgres://<dbusername>:<dbpassword>@<dbhost>:<dbport>/<dbname>" -c 'DROP DATABASE <new_dbname>'